-In order to be able to walk or run with a basketball you have to dribble it.
-While dribbling you are only able to touch the basketball with one hand at a time.
-If you dribble it with both hands simultaneously it is called a double dribble, which results in a turnover and the other team getting possession of the ball.
+To be able to walk or run with a basketball, you have to dribble it.
+While dribbling the basketball, you can only touch the ball with one hand at a time.
+If you dribble it with both hands simultaneously, it is called a double dribble, which results in a turnover and the other team getting possession of the ball.

-Four Basic Dribbling Moves
+Four Basic Basketball Dribbling Moves

-Dribbling is not just about doing moves to get past your defender or to be fancy with the basketball.
+Dribbling is not just about doing moves to get past your defender or being fancy with the basketball.
 You must be able to protect your dribble and keep the defense from stealing the basketball.
-It is important that you are deceptive with your dribbles and your change of direction.
+You must be deceptive with your dribbles and your change of direction.

 - Stay low to the ground and keep your dribble tight to your body.

-- If you stay at the same speed the whole time you are easy to guard.
+- If you stay at the same speed the whole time, you are easy to guard.

-- Be deceptive with your moves and don’t telegraph what move you are going to use.
+- Be deceptive with your moves, and don’t telegraph what move you are going to use.

 Becoming a good ball handler takes time and practice.
 Now that you know what to do, you need to go practice and work at it with different basketball dribbling drills.
 The more time you spend working on dribbling, the more confidence you will get.
 This will allow you to dribble the basketball in a game and execute all of the different moves you have worked on.